Abnormal Smear (Pap test)

 What does it mean?

 The smear abnormality can be mild, moderate or severe.
-Medical term used for describing an abnormal smear is dyskaryosis.
+The medical term used for describing an abnormal smear is dyskaryosis.
 Even when the smear shows severe dyskaryosis, it usually occurs 5-10 years before cervical cancer.
 Borderline grade is between normal and mild, so it means almost normal but not quite.
 Low grade smears (mild and borderline) will very often revert back to normal without any treatment; whereas, high grade smears (moderate and severe) often need to be treated.
 A colposcopy examination will often be recommended for any grade of abnormality.

 What causes an abnormal smear?